Grant-Giesbrecht/DDF/README.md

 This element behaves exactly the same way a C comment does.
 Start the inline comment with two forward slashes.
 Everything else on the line will be ignored.
 Multi-line comments are not implimented.
 ### Inline variable statements:
 Variable statements are the primary means of storing data in KV files.
 Inline variable statements define a single variable on a single line.
 They follow the basic format of `<type> <name> <data> (;)(?<variable-description>)`.
 The ending semicolon is optional, as is variable description.
-All characters after the question mark are included in the variable description, except for trailing whitespace, which is trimmed.
-Note that matrices or matrices (eg. `m<m<d>>`) are *not* supported or required.
+All characters after the question mark are included in the variable description, and thus comments can NOT be present on the same line as descriptions.
+Note that matrices of matrices (eg. `m<m<d>>`) are *not* supported or required.
 A 2D matrix uses the same declaration as a 1D matrix, however 3D matrices are not yet supported.

   * #### Data types:
   The available data types in KV files are double precision floats, strings, booleans, and matrices of any one data type.
 Type is indicated with a single letter.
 Matrices accept the data type in angle brackets.
 Ex